 7. Meditation Timer

-Most meditation sessions are timed, but if you are meditating alone or in a small group without an instructor, you'll need to time yourself.
-This means investing in a meditation timer for yourself or whomever you are offering a meditation gift to.
+Most meditation sessions are timed, but you'll need to time yourself if you are meditating alone or in a small group without an instructor.
+This means investing in a meditation timer for yourself or whomever you are offering a meditation gift.

-Moreover, it’s good if your meditation timer has a soft and delicate alarm so that you are not awoken out of your meditative state to a loud and abrasive sound.
-A bell or soft gong sound can be good to come out of meditation to.
+Moreover, it’s good if your meditation timer has a soft and delicate alarm so that you are not awakened from your meditative state to a loud and abrasive sound.
+A bell or soft gong sound can be good to come out of meditation.

 If you’d like to go with something analog (non-digital), you might consider a sand timer or hourglass.
-Just be sure you know how long the hourglass runs for.
-Alternatively, you can try a lighted timer (one that lights up, turns a light off, or changes colour when the time is up).
+Just be sure you know how long the hourglass runs.
+Alternatively, you can try a lighted timer (one that lights up, turns the light off, or changes color when the time is up).

-The sound of Tibetan singing bowls is one that can calm you in an instant.
+The sound of Tibetan singing bowls can calm you in an instant3.
 That’s why they’re perfect for getting into the spirit of meditation.
-Tibetan signing bowls range in shape and diameter.
+Tibetan bowls range in shape and diameter.
 Often, several will be used at once during Buddhist religious ceremonies or as accompaniment for chanting.
 A mallet is used to play the bowls and make them sing.
-The mallet can be guided around the bowl rim, or it can be used to gently strike the bowl.
+The mallet can be guided around the bowl rim or used to strike the bowl gently.

 9. Meditation Shawl

-Some people may find it comforting to wear a meditation shawl while they meditate.
-Even though it’s not absolutely necessary, a body-covering meditation shawl (also known as a meditation blanket or prayer shawl) can shield the body, providing additional comfort and a sense of security while meditating.
-Some practitioners like meditation shawls because they believe the closeness of the covering cultivates the accumulation of energy that is created during meditation.
+Some people may find it comforting to wear a meditation shawl while meditating.
+Even though it’s unnecessary, a body-covering meditation shawl (also known as a meditation blanket or prayer shawl) can shield the body, providing additional comfort and a sense of security.
+Some practitioners like meditation shawls because they believe the closeness of the covering cultivates the accumulation of energy created during meditation.

 Thinking About Starting a Meditation Practice?
-Here Are the Top 10 Benefits
+Here Are the Top 11 Benefits.